Take On Mars: Story

 The first chapter of TKOM begins in the current year the player is playing in.
 The player takes on the role of a rover operator, exploring the vast wastes of the Martian surface and pushing their rovers, landers and probes to their limits to complete a set of science tasks.
 Along the way, the player will need to research new technologies in order to progress through the campaign.
 After they complete chapter 1, they can do chapter 2.

 The story of chapter 2 is inspired by Andy Weir's The Martian.

-Chapter 2 is set in 2028 when the first crewed mission, Expedition 1, is sent to Mars.
+Chapter 2 is set in 2029 when the first crewed mission, Expedition 1, is sent to Mars.
 The player takes control of Mark Willis, a member of the crew.
 During the landing, Expedition 1 suffers an accident and the crew dies after crashing on the surface.
 Willis is the sole survivor on Mars surface without any contact with Earth.
 He has to survive and find a way home.

 In a playable scenario that takes place years after Expedition 1 crashed and Willis left Mars, a rover named Elios is built sent to investigate the site and determine what went wrong.
 It was found a meteor hit the lander during descent and caused it to crash on Mars.

-After the Europa update, 2 additional scenarios was added to the story and they mention Expedition 1.
-At this point in the story, humanity has expanded out to Jupiter and are now exploring its moon Europa due to the fact that there may potentially be life under it in the oceans below.
+After the Europa update, 2 additional scenarios were added to the story, which mention Expedition 1.
+At this point in the story, humanity has expanded out to Jupiter and are now exploring its moon Europa in search for potential subsurface life.